Waking Hours: Recording

 On the heels of a US tour in 1986, where Del Amitri had absorbed classic rock radio and picked up a diverse range of musical influences, the band began a musical evolution during an intensive period of songwriting.
-From taking inspiration from band's such as the Fall, the Smiths, R.E.M. and the Feelies, they now started listening to Creedence Clearwater Revival, Tom Petty and the Heartbreakers, John Mellencamp as well as country-influenced artists like Steve Earle and Lyle Lovett.
+From taking inspiration from bands such as the Fall, the Smiths, R.E.M. and the Feelies, they now started listening to Creedence Clearwater Revival, Tom Petty and the Heartbreakers, John Mellencamp as well as country-influenced artists like Steve Earle and Lyle Lovett.
 "We always said that our "transformation" from indie art pop to mainstream pop rock was a natural thing," singer and bassist Justin Currie said in 2010.
 "Iain [Harvie] and I started writing separately instead of with the rest of the band, and our stuff sounded much more accessible and probably Americanized.
 Iain's guitar playing loosened up, started embracing blues and rock...
 And we then brought in a famous Glasgow guitarist called Mick Slaven, who plays like Robert Quine meets Nile Rogers meets Marc Bolan meets Jimi Hendrix.
 That we should sound a little different from before was inevitable."

 Del Amitri made their first recordings with their new lineup in spring 1987, recording the tracks "Move Away Jimmy Blue" and "Talk It to Death" with producer Gil Norton at Park Lane studios in Glasgow.
 The sessions also produced a handful of demos, which led to a bidding war among various labels, and the eventual signing with A&M Records later in the year.
 In 1988, unsuccessful attempts in London and Los Angeles with producer David Kershenbaum at recording what would become Waking Hours, left the band frustrated and disillusioned.
 The only track not scrapped from these sessions was the future B-side "The Return of Maggie Brown".
 But with the arrival of producer Hugh Jones, the project got back on track and recordings of "Nothing Ever Happens", "Empty" and "You're Gone" took place at Chipping Norton Recording Studios in Oxfordshire.
 Later, due to Jones' commitment to other projects, engineer Mark Freegard took over production and recorded the remaining tracks for the album at Great Linford Manor in Milton Keynes.
 By early 1989, recording for the album was completed.

 Drummer Paul Tyagi, who left the band during the recording of Waking Hours, was replaced in the studio by Stephen Irvine of Lloyd Cole and the Commotions, who contributed drums to five tracks, including "Stone Cold Sober".
-"Kiss This Thing Goodbye" and "Opposite View" feature drum programming.
-Bassists James O'Malley (of Fire Next Time) and Currie's occasional session stand-in Nick Clark, were drafted in for the album.
+Other tracks such as "Kiss This Thing Goodbye" and "Opposite View" feature drum programming.
+Bassists James O'Malley (of Fire Next Time) and Currie's occasional session stand-in Nick Clark were drafted in for certain tracks on the album, while Mick Slaven played bass on "When I Want You".
 "The new songs demanded pretty tight bass playing and I really couldn't get my head round it then," Currie said in 1992.
 "But in the end I played on about five songs on the album."